 |Use the quick add to cart button from any product collection or product search to add to your cart without having to click back to the page.|

 |Use the top left search function to search for those brands or products types you are looking for.|

 |Use the Filter and Sort by Tabs on the top left of product collections to further narrow down your preferences.|

 We have a fully function re-order mechanism built into the website, which can be used to:

 Option 2.
-Build a new order from any products previously purchased through the website.
+Build a new order from any products previously purchased through the website and from any order.